-Later Life Letters are written by the child's social worker in conjunction with the adopters' social worker and are given to prospective adopters.
-The expectation is that the letter will be given to the child at an appropriate time after the Adoption Order is made - usually within 10 working days of the adoption ceremony, i.e. the ceremony to celebrate the making of the adoption order.
-The precise timing of the passing of the letter to the child will be considered at the placement planning stage and at subsequent Adoption Reviews.
+Later Life Letters are written by the child's social worker to a child who is being adopted, with the aim of helping the child understand their past, increase their self esteem and strengthen their resilience.
+The letter is given to the prospective adopters at an appropriate time after the Adoption Order is made - usually within 10 working days of the adoption ceremony, i.e. the ceremony to celebrate the making of the adoption order.
+The adopters should then give the letter to the child at an appropriate time in the future.

 2. Purpose of the Later Life Letter

-Remember that every child will see the letter at a different age, and so the letter, whilst being truthful, may have to be written so that a child can understand it.
+Remember that every child will see the letter at a different age, and so the letter, whilst being truthful, must be written so that a child can understand it.

-Our expectation would be that the child sees the letter around the ages of 10-12 years, but the decision on timing would be at the discretion of the adoptive parents.
+Our expectation would be that the child sees the letter when they are around 10-12 years, but the final decision on timing is at the discretion of the adoptive parents.
 In very difficult situations (e.g. incest, mental health problems, abuse) it may be better to write two letters.
-The second one for when the child is in mid-teens, and more able to understand about his/her history.
+The second one for when the child is in their mid-teens, and better able to understand their history.

 3. What is important?
 Everything!